testfairy/docs/docs/04_iOS_SDK/34_Upload_dSYMs_(Jenkins).md

 ### The TestFairy Jenkins plugin

-If you did not use the TestFairy Jenkins plugin before, see the [installation instructions.](https://wiki.jenkins-ci.org/display/JENKINS/TestFairy+Plugin)
+If you have never used the TestFairy Jenkins plugin before, see the [installation instructions.](https://wiki.jenkins-ci.org/display/JENKINS/TestFairy+Plugin)

 ### <a name="setup">Setup Xcode to create debug symbols</a>